matrix-org/synapse/docs/workers.md

     ^/_matrix/federation/v1/groups/

-Pagination requests can also be handled, but all requests with the same path room must be routed to the same instance.
+Pagination requests can also be handled, but all requests for a given room must be routed to the same instance.
 Additionally, care must be taken to ensure that the purge history admin API is not used while pagination requests for the room are in flight: